Finding Neverland (soundtrack)

 Finding Neverland is the original soundtrack album, on the Decca label, of the 2004 film Finding Neverland starring Johnny Depp, Kate Winslet, Julie Christie, Radha Mitchell, and Dustin Hoffman.
 The original score and songs were composed and produced by Jan A. P. Kaczmarek.

+Featured soloists on the recording include Polish jazz pianist, producer and film composer Leszek Możdżer, who performed the piano parts.